top of page

 Young beautiful woman wearing casual t-shirt standing over isolated white background looki

-• restlessness
+• restlessness or pacing

 • irritability